Maelstrom8/Ascalon/Gameplay Documentation.md

 ## Outfits, Armors & Weapons

 Most of it is from LDKSuperDante.
 I didn't like any of the 'switch around armor ids to make transmogs' mods.
-I don't want an armor's appearence replacing another, they're kinda annoying.
-I didn't like many of the other edits to outfits as well.
+I don't want an armor's appearance replacing another, they're kinda annoying.
+I also didn't like many of the other edits to outfits as well.
 There is a mod called DD Restyling for example that made weird edits to clothing coverage.. it's just bad in my opinion.

 - [LDK's Armory](https://www.nexusmods.com/dragonsdogma/mods/721) -- Contains a collection of improved resolution on armor.
 - [Remastering Dragon's Dogma Sneak Peek](https://www.nexusmods.com/dragonsdogma/mods/479?tab=description).
 Contains 4K versions of some armor, and items.
 - [Real Steel](https://www.nexusmods.com/dragonsdogma/mods/494) -- Contains some weapons with texture improvements.
 - [No Clipping Cloaks](https://www.nexusmods.com/dragonsdogma/mods/140) -- Fixes clipping issues for Alchemical Cloak, Sovereigns Mantle and Wyrm Hunt Mantle.
-One of the cloak's fixes may potentially be overwritten by one of LDK's mods.
+One of the cloaks fixes may potentially be overwritten by one of LDK's mods.
 Small issues like this will have to be saved for a future update.

 ## Environment